About

 Education

-Early on, I discovered a world made of silicon and binary numbers, and it clicked immediately.
-I typed my first programs into a dim console and never really stopped.
+At some point early on I discovered a world made of silicon and binary numbers, and it clicked immediately.
+I typed my first programs in a dim console and never really stopped.

 I am currently pursuing a B.Tech in Computer Science at KL University (2022–2026).
 The curriculum gave me the foundations: algorithms, data structures, operating systems, networks.
 But the real education has been in the hours outside class: reading source code, breaking things to understand them.